Online Returns Filing System (ORFS) is a single window returns submission system

 web based front-end, access of which is given to banks through a user based access

-and the computer systems used by user departments within the Reserve Bank.
+data pool and the computer systems used by user departments within the Reserve Bank.

 ORFS has reduced the reporting burden of banks and avoids the need for multiple